suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## AES Key Wrap Example with Fetch + Copy Directives {#example-AES-KW-copy}

 The following SUIT manifest requests a parser to fetch the encrypted payload and to stores it.
-Then, the payload is decrypt and stored into another component with the suit-directive-copy directive.
+Then, the payload is decrypted and stored into another component with the suit-directive-copy directive.
 This approach works well on constrained devices with execute-in-place flash memory.